rh-demos/ai-assisted-development/0-environment.md

 # Environment

-All the following resources are available through "RHOAI on OCP on AWS with NVIDIA GPUs" demo service.
+All the following resources are available through "Al Assisted Development Demo with OpenShift Al" demo service.
 Your hands-on experience will begin in the next chapter.

 ## Prerequisites